keithmburu/courses/notes/compling-primer/embeddings.md

 I mentioned a dot product above, but I didn't specify what we're taking the dot product of.
 We're taking the dot product of the context word $c$ and the target word $t$.
 These exist in two different matrices.
 Let's call them $C$ and $T$ for our context embeddings and target/word embeddings, respectively.
 In the beginning, they are initialized randomly.
 But with each prediction, we modify these vectors to increase the probability that the classifier will make the correct prediction next time.
-We want to maximize $P(\text{true}|t, c)$ for all of the positive examples and minimize $P(\text{false}|t,c)$ for all of the negative examples, making our objective function
+We want to maximize $P(\text{true}|t, c)$ for all of the positive examples and maximize $P(\text{false}|t,c)$ for all of the negative examples, making our objective function
 $$
 \sum_{+\in D} \log P(\text{true}|t,c) + \sum_{-\in D} \log P(\text{false}|t, c)
 $$